 Merve Sargin: For both women and men, I would say to believe in themselves; go the extra mile by stepping outside your comfort zone.
 But for women specifically, believe that you can do all the work men can do, no matter what other people say or what “rules” society creates.
 I would also say work hard—that’s really important.

-What are some key contributors to making the risk industry a more female-friendly, diverse, and inclusive environment?
+What are some key contributors to making the risk industry a more female-friendly, diverse and inclusive environment?

-Merve Sargin: I think organizations should accept that women can perform as well as men in this business.
+Merve Sargin: I think organisations should accept that women can perform as well as men in this business.
 There’s no difference in terms of gender.
 I know it’s hard to overcome stereotypes—as Albert Einstein said, “It’s harder to crack prejudice than an atom”—but spreading this message at all levels and hiring with an equal ratio of women and men in risk-related positions would help tremendously.

 I believe it’s the management’s responsibility to support this fair ratio.
-Management needs to understand that both women and men should be working equally in all organizations.
+Management needs to understand that both women and men should be working equally in all organisations.
 Deloitte is a great place to work for women, because they care about and are committed to gender equality.

-I’d advise other organizations to, of course, believe that women can perform and do as much as men.
+I’d advise other organisations to, of course, believe that women can perform and do as much as men.
 But secondly, they need to promote accordingly.
 It’s not just about hiring equally, because if you only promote men, then men are the only ones who have the say at the management level.
 And having diverse voices and perspectives at the table will create a sense of community that will allow us to do our best work.

 View Deloitte’s Women in Risk series.